gurukrish81/trust-by-design/README.md

 The Trust-by-Design Toolkit is an open-source governance framework for security and risk leaders who need to deploy AI systems safely at enterprise scale — not as a policy exercise, but as a repeatable, enforceable control architecture.

 It is built from direct implementation experience:
-- Architecting an LLM-driven governance pipeline on **AWS Bedrock** at Amazon, reducing data access resolution from 7 weeks to 1 week
+- Building and deploying an LLM-based classification system on AWS Bedrock, reducing data access resolution time by 80%
 - Designing **Risk Inspector**, a global security governance platform across **150+ business units** at Google
 - Leading AI/ML governance across **50+ programs and 14 corporate verticals** at Google